 Melissa K. Holt

-Dr. Melissa K. Holt is an Associate Professor in Counseling Psychology.
-Prior to joining Wheelock, Dr. Holt was a Behavioral Scientist in the Division of Violence Prevention at the Centers for Disease Control and Prevention.
-Dr. Holt’s research focuses on youth experiences with violence in the home, school, and community, with a particular emphasis on bullying.
-Within this line of research, she has evaluated the overlap among violence exposures, factors that promote resilience among youth exposed to violence, and the efficacy of school-based violence prevention programs.
-Dr. Holt completed her pre-doctoral clinical internship at the University of Illinois at Chicago, and has expertise in counseling clients with histories of trauma and in treating individuals diagnosed with eating disorders.
+Dr. Melissa K. Holt is the associate dean for faculty affairs and an associate professor in counseling psychology at BU Wheelock.
+Her research focuses on adolescents’ experiences with victimization and identity-based harassment in school, the home, and community, with a particular emphasis on peer victimization.
+Within this line of research, she has evaluated the overlap among violence exposures, factors that promote resilience among youth exposed to violence, disparities in victimization and its correlates, and the efficacy of school-based prevention programs.
+Dr. Holt’s recent research has emphasized victimization based on identity, specifically with respect to gender, sexual orientation, immigration status, and race/ethnicity.
+Dr. Holt is a licensed psychologist, with expertise in counseling clients with histories of trauma and in treating individuals diagnosed with eating disorders.

-Ph.D. in Counseling Psychology, University of Illinois at Urbana-Champaign, 2002
+PhD in Counseling Psychology, University of Illinois at Urbana-Champaign, 2002

-M.S. in Counseling Psychology, University of Illinois at Urbana-Champaign, 1999
+MS in Counseling Psychology, University of Illinois at Urbana-Champaign, 1999

-B.S. in Psychology, Tufts University, 1997
+BS in Psychology, Tufts University, 1997

 Visit the Social Adjustment & Bullying Prevention Laboratory's Website

 Green, J.G., Holt, M., Oblath, R., Robinson, E., Storey, K., & Merrin, G.J. (in press).
 Engaging professional sports to reduce bullying: An evaluation of the Boston vs. Bullies Program.
 Journal of School Violence.

 Gini, G., Holt, M., Pozzoli, T., & Marino, C. (2020).
 Peer victimization and somatic problems: The role of class victimization levels.
 Journal of School Health, 90, 39-46.